bicycle1885/JSoC2015/Proposal.md

 Plan
 ----
-* June 15-30 - Choose and implement data structures
+* June 15-30 - Choose and implement data structures.
-     There are several variants of succinct data structures.
+    * There are several variants of succinct data structures.
 I will survey researches and try proposed data structures.
 * July 1-14 - Implement efficient operations and FM-index.
-     Fast and low memory constructions are needed when handling large data.
+    * Fast and low memory constructions are needed when handling large data.
 I will implement constructors, FM-index search, and other APIs at this point.
-* July 15-31: Specialization for BioJulia
+* July 15-31: Specialization for BioJulia.
-     Support search and alignment for biological sequences defined in BioJulia including short mismatches and gaps.
+    * Support search and alignment for biological sequences defined in BioJulia including short mismatches and gaps.
 * September 1-15: Debug and performance tuning.
-     Brush up details of the program.
+    * Brush up details of the program.

 Impact